gatsbyjs/gatsby/docs/blog/100days/free-hosting/index.md

 1. host your project in a cloud git repository (publicly or privately),
 2. then use a “build service” to create a production version of your site
-3. and automatically publish your site’s assets directly to a CDN.
+3. and automatically publish your site’s assets directly to a Content Delivery Network (CDN).

 Amazingly, for small projects you can use all of these services for free.
 There are many Gatsby sites in the wild that pay \$0 for hosting!